AltarisV/TRAIL-PDF/README.md

     flask run

-This will start the Flask server, and you can access the web application by navigating to http://127.0.0.1:7777 in your web browser.
+This will start the Flask server, and you can access the web application by navigating to http://127.0.0.1:7777 or http://127.0.0.1:5000 (flask is weird sometimes) in your web browser.

 ## Contributing to VisionScribe